Below is information regarding internal and external hard drive recommendations for producers who want to do multiple, simultaneous ISO recordings.

 What type of hard drive is recommended when recording ISOs?

 We recommend recording to a separate HDD, either installed on the desktop system or an external HDD connected via USB 3.0, that adheres to the following specification:

 I don't have a Western Digital Red series drive but my HDD meets the recommended specification:

-If a Western Digital Red series drive is not available, using more than one HDD and specifying different record locations in the Recording section of Livestream Studio™ preferences may help resolve any performance issues.
+If a Western Digital Red series drive is not available, using more than one HDD and specifying different record locations may help resolve any performance issues.

-Note: Testing done using other brand hard drives with the recommended specification have resulted in poor performance when recording 3 - 4 ISO cameras.
+Testing done using other brand hard drives with the recommended specification have resulted in poor performance when recording 3-4 ISO cameras.
 Recording 2 ISO cameras performed well in these cases.